orbcode/orbuculum/README.md

 will combine data from those individual channels into one stream.
 Command line options for orbcat are;

- `-c [Number],[Format]`: of channel to populate (repeat per channel) using printf
+ `-c, --channel [Number],[Format]`: of channel to populate (repeat per channel) using printf
      formatting.
 Note that the `Name` component is missing in this format because orbcat does not create fifos.

- `-e`: When reading from file, terminate when file exhausts, rather than waiting for more data to arrive.
+ `-E, --eof`: When reading from file, terminate when file exhausts, rather than waiting for more data to arrive.

- `-f [filename]`: Take input from specified file (CTRL-C to abort from this).
+ `-f, --input-file [filename]`: Take input from specified file (CTRL-C to abort from this).

- `-h`: Brief help.
+ `-h, --help`: Brief help.

- `-i [channel]`: Set Channel for ITM in TPIU decode (defaults to 1).
-Note that the TPIU must
-     be in use for this to make sense.
-If you call the GenericsConfigureTracing routine above with the ITM Channel set to 0 then the TPIU will be bypassed.

- `-n`: Enforce sync requirement for ITM (i.e. ITM needsd to issue syncs)
+ `-n, --itm-sync`: Enforce sync requirement for ITM (i.e. ITM needsd to issue syncs)

- `-s [server]:[port]`: to connect to.
+ `-s --server [server]:[port]`: to connect to.
 Defaults to localhost:3443 to connect to the orbuculum daemon.
 Use localhost:2332 to connect to a Segger J-Link, or whatever other combination applies to your source.

- `-t`: Use TPIU decoder.
+ `-t, --tpiu`: Use TPIU decoder.
 This will not sync if TPIU is not configured, so you won't see
      packets in that case.

- `-v`: Verbose mode.
+ `-v, --verbose [x]`: Verbose mode level 0..3.

 Orbtop
 ------